GabrielSlima/blog/articles/clean-code-clean-systems.md

         without them having knowledge about each other's internal structure.
     </p>
     <p>
-        SpringFrameework for instance we describe what plugins we are going to use on our application and it's responsible for wiring them into our application.
+        With SpringFramework for instance we describe what plugins we are going to use on our application and it's responsible for wiring them into it.
 All we have to do is to use them.
     </p>
     <p>
-        Another example are the controllers on our MVC applications:
+        Another example are the controllers on our last MVC application made in Python with the Flask Framework:
     </p>
 <pre class="brush: python">
-<code>@app.route("/gifs", methods=["POST"])
+<code>@app.route("/video_to_gif", methods=["POST"])
 def convert():
     _converter = GifConverterService(request.remote_addr)
     _converter.convert_from(request.data)